-(A) (B) (C) Bodily Injury Serious Bodily Injury Permanent or Life-Threatening Bodily Injury add 2 add 4 add 6 (D) If the degree of injury is between that specified in (A) and (B), add 3 levels; or subdivisions (E) If the degree of injury is between that specified in subdivisions

-Provided, however, that the combined increase from (1) and (2) shall not exceed 9 levels.
+Degree of Bodily Injury Increase in Level (A) Bodily Injury add 2 (B) Serious Bodily Injury add 4 (C) Permanent or Life-Threatening Bodily Inju add 6 (D)) If the degree of injury is between that specified in sub (A) and (B), add 3 levels; or (E) If the degree of injury is between that specified in subdivisions (B) and (C), add 5 levels.
+Provided , however, that the combined increase from (1) and (2) shall not exceed 9 levels.
+(3) (A) If any person was abducted to facilitate commission of the offense or to facilitate escape, increase by 4 levels; or (B) if any person was physically restrained to f acilitate commission

-- (3) (A) If any person was abducted to facilitate commission of the offense or to facilitate escape, increase by 4 levels; or - (B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels.
+(B) if any person was physically restrained to facilitate commission of the offense or to facilitate escape, increase by 2 levels.

-(1) If a victim was killed under circumstances that would constitute murder under 18 U.S.C. § 1111 had such killing taken place within the territorial or maritime jurisdiction of the United States, apply §2A1.1 (First Degree Murder).
+- (c) Cross Reference - (1) If a victim was killed under circumstances that would constitute murder under 18 U.S.C. § 1111 had such killing taken place within the territorial or maritime jurisdiction of the United States, apply §2A1.1 (First Degree Murder).